When it comes to fundraising for your school, figuring out the best ways to get your supporters excited can be tough.

 Need a unique fundraising idea that engages students?
 Look no further than a shoe drive fundraiser!

 A shoe drive fundraiser is a unique and effective fundraising idea that students of all ages can get involved in.
 Plus, collecting shoes (or even simply donating a pair) teaches them the value of small-scale global philanthropy.

-With the help of a shoe drive fundraiser coordinator (like Funds2Orgs), collect gently worn, used and new shoes.
-Simply set up collection materials around the school, and encourage students to donate any shoes they no longer wear.
+With the help of a shoe drive fundraiser coordinator, collect gently worn, used and new shoes.
+At the end of the fundraiser, the shoe drive fundraiser coordinator will then collect the shoes and send your school a check based on the number of pairs collected.
+You simply set up collection materials around the school, and encourage students to donate any shoes they no longer wear.

 For the best results, host it in August or September when many students are going back-to-school shopping.
 Kids quickly grow out of their clothes and shoes, so many parents will be happy to donate shoes in good condition instead of tossing them out.

 For an added twist, turn it into a friendly competition!
 Divide students up into teams.
 Doing this by class should be the most efficient way to accomplish this.
 Then, have students race to collect shoes from their families and neighbors.
 Reward whichever class collects the most shoes by the end of the fundraiser with a pizza party!

 If all goes well, consider making it an annual event.
 This way, families will know to hold on to any unwanted shoes that are in good condition.
 It’ll become a tradition that students and parents look forward to year after year!

 Are you looking for an engaging school fundraising idea that can involve your students, teachers, and families?
 A pledge fundraiser might be perfect for you.